The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Introduction

 \subsection{Strategy of proof of~\texorpdfstring{\cref{thm:sGW:as:vev:intro}}{the main theorem}}

 The spin Hurwitz numbers play a central role in the proof of \cref{thm:sGW:as:vev:intro}, as we will follow a parallel strategy to \cite{OP06b} to compute the equivariant spin GW theory of $\P^1$.
-In the ordinary (i.e. non-spin) setting, Okounkov--Pandharipande establish the bridge between GW theory and Hurwitz numbers by virtual localisation on the space of stable maps to equivariant $\P^1$.
-The integrals appearing in the localization formula match with the right-hand side of the celebrated ELSV formula \cite{ELSV01}:
+In the ordinary (i.e. non-spin) setting, Okounkov and Pandharipande establish the bridge between GW theory and Hurwitz numbers by virtual localisation on the space of stable maps to equivariant $\P^1$.
+The integrals appearing in the localisation formula match with the right-hand side of the celebrated ELSV formula \cite{ELSV01}:

 The left-hand side of this equation is an ordinary Hurwitz number with one fixed ramification profile $\mu$ and simple ramification elsewhere.
-From this match, they obtain an expression for Gromov--Witten invariants which is \emph{quadratic} in the Hurwitz numbers.
-Exploiting the Fock space representation of ordinary Hurwitz numbers, they proceed to the ordinary analogue of \cref{thm:sGW:as:vev:intro}, which in turn establishes the integrability of the equivariant Gromov--Witten theory with respect to the $2$D Toda lattice hierarchy of PDEs and the ordinary GW/H correspondence for $\P^1$ by taking the non-equivariant limit.
+From this match, they obtain an expression for GW invariants which is \emph{quadratic} in the Hurwitz numbers.
+Exploiting the Fock space representation of ordinary Hurwitz numbers, they proceed to the ordinary analogue of \cref{thm:sGW:as:vev:intro}, which in turn establishes the integrability of the equivariant GW theory with respect to the $2$D Toda lattice hierarchy of PDEs and the ordinary GW/H correspondence for $\P^1$ by taking the non-equivariant limit.

-To implement this plan in the spin setting, a desired ingredient is an ELSV-type formula for the simplest instance of completed cycles spin Hurwitz numbers, which needs to be compatible with the virtual localisation of the localised fundamental class $[ \M_{g,n}(\P^1,d) ]^{\loc,\mc{O}(-1)}$.
+To implement this plan in the spin setting, a desired ingredient is an ELSV-type formula for the simplest instance of completed cycles spin Hurwitz numbers, which needs to be compatible with the virtual localisation of the localised fundamental class.
 The $(r+1)$-completed cycles spin Hurwitz numbers are obtained by imposing that all ramifications except the one over zero are given by completed cycles of the same type:

 where the Riemann--Hurwitz theorem imposes $rb = 2g-2+ \ell (\mu) + d$.